 The community’s preparedness in responding to emergencies is critical, because in most cases it requires urgent intervention to prevent damages or losses.
 Government organizations including SCDF are well aware of the challenges associated with public emergencies and engage in a variety of efforts to take precautions, but at the core (and front line) of emergency response, it is often important to have our people equipped with related skills and mindset so that they can make wise and swift decisions in critical situations.

-Generally we can see that resources are widely available for the public to prepare themselves for emergencies, including the Community Emergency Preparedness Programme (CEPP) first launched in 2003, emergency handbooks in multiple languages, and the SCDF myResponder mobile app.
+Generally, we can see that resources are widely available for the public to prepare themselves for emergencies, including the Community Emergency Preparedness Programme (CEPP) first launched in 2003, emergency handbooks in multiple languages, and the SCDF myResponder mobile app.
 One of the challenges we identify is how to better inform the public.
 This includes at least three aspects: rationality-wise increasing the community’s awareness of the importance of emergency response, emotionality-wise promoting social responsibility, and in practice, imparting related knowledge and providing better facilities.

 Moreover, Singapore is an integrated society with increasing diversity and global connectivity.
 We found in our preliminary survey, which was carried out in NTU campus, that a portion of the residents (who have stayed in the country for more than 6 months in the past one year) self-reported “not confident” of responding to emergencies like fire-fighting and first aid.
 For example, some foreign students and workers are not familiar with local hotlines like 995, while some elderlies indicated digital illiteracy and language problem.